chasingash/kids-art-classes/README.md

 The live link can be found <a href="https://chasingash.github.io/kids-art-classes/" target="_blank" rel="noopener">Here</a>

  # Credits
- ### Content
+ ## Content
+ * Font from Google fonts
+ * Icons from Font Awesome
+ * JavaScript code used to create the responsive navigation bar https://youtu.be/D-h8L5hgW-w
+ * All other code used  as inspiration commented into my css.

- ### Media
+ ## Media
+* All images and video were sourced from Pexels.com
+* All images commpressed using Adobe Photoshop

 * # Acknowledgments

-I would like to thank the slack community, my mentor and all at the Code Institute for their continued help and support throughout this whole process.
+I would like to thank the slack community, my mentor and all at the Code Institute for their continued help and support throughout this whole process and to Mike who provided the layout i used to create my this readme.